-SAS stand for “Swedish as a second language” and is a of continuation of the SFI teaching.
+SAS stands for “Swedish as a second language” and is a continuation of the SFI teaching.
 SAS consist of four courses and the content in the three last courses is equivalent to the Swedish students learn in high school.

 All SAS courses are free of charge and you’re also entitled to student aid – CSN while taking SAS.
 The successful completion SAS will make you applicable for higher studies in Sweden (in the same way the TISUS exam does).